pekelund-dev/codex-test/infra/prod/README.md

 ## Teardown

-Leave `protect_services` set to `true` during normal operation to avoid accidental removal of production services.
-Only set it to `false` if you intentionally want Terraform to delete the managed Cloud Run services, bucket, Artifact Registry repositories, and service accounts:
+Leave `protect_services` set to `true` during normal operation to avoid accidental removal of the Cloud Run services.
+Toggle it to `false` only when you intentionally want Terraform to drop the managed services (other resources now follow the normal destroy plan):

 ```bash
 terraform destroy \